robocomp/robocomp/README.md

 If you have a joystick around, connect it to the USB port and:

-    cd ~/robocomp/components/robocomp-robolab/components/joystickComp
+    cd ~/robocomp/components/robocomp-robolab/components/hardware/external_control/joystickComp
     cmake .
     make
     cd bin
-    sudo addgroup your-user dialout   // To solve some permissions issues in Ubuntu ./startJoyStick.sh
+    sudo addgroup your-user dialout   // If you find permissions issues in Ubuntu check the config file in the component's etc folder and male sure that the port matches the DifferentialRobot endpoint in     RCIS. bin/joystick etc/config

 Your joystick should be now running.
 It will make the robot advance and turn at your will.
-If the component does not start or the robot does not move stop joystickcomp with:

-    ./forceStopJoyStickComp.sh

-and check where the joystick device file has been created (e.g., `/dev/input/js0`).
+If it does not work, check where the joystick device file has been created (e.g., `/dev/input/js0`).
 If it is not `/dev/input/js0`, edit `~/robocomp/components/robocomp-robolab/components/hardware/external_control/joystickComp/etc/config` change it accordingly and restart.
 Note that you might want to save the *config* file to the component's home directory so it does not interfere with future GitHub updates.

 ## Using the keyboard as a JoyStick